 You can’t feel blood pressure, but when your blood pressure is chronically high, it increases your risk of having a heart attack or stroke.
-Experienced cardiologists Anita Banerjee, MD, FACC and Ashok Talreja, MD, FACC, FHRS, at Premier Cardiac and Vascular in Springfield and Fredericksburg, Virginia, specializes in the management of blood pressure for heart health and can monitor and improve your numbers to reduce your risk of more serious complications.
+Experienced cardiologists Anita Banerjee, MD, FACC and Ashok Talreja, MD, FACC, FHRS, at Premier Cardiac and Vascular in Fredericksburg, Virginia, specializes in the management of blood pressure for heart health and can monitor and improve your numbers to reduce your risk of more serious complications.
 For an evaluation, contact the office by phone or online today.

 Blood pressure refers to the force of your blood against the walls of your blood vessels.
 When the team checks your blood pressure, they measures the force of the pressure during your heartbeat, referred to as systolic pressure, and in between beats, referred to as diastolic pressure.